 What are we celebrating?
 62 miles of the Farmington River and Salmon Brook are Wild & Scenic!
 In 1994, a 14-mile stretch of the West Branch Farmington River from Hartland to Canton became a federally-designated.
 In 2019, the Lower Farmington River from Burlington to Windsor and the Salmon Brook received designation.
 This is quite the accomplishment – and we are proud of it!
 Come celebrate with us and learn about FRWA’s work on behalf of the river.

-Festival goers will receive a link to watch the live streaming film program with an online chat from the comfort and safety of your own home with your family.
-If you missed any of the films, you will have the opportunity to watch them as Video on Demand for 5 days after the live event.
+Virtual festival goers, you will receive a link to watch the live streaming film program with an online chat from the comfort and safety of your own home with your family.
+If you missed any of the films, both in-person and virtual ticket holders can watch the films as Video on Demand for 5 days after the live event.